tomwolfe/metamorphic-core/COMPETITIVE_LANDSCAPE.md

     *   *Focus:* Blurring the lines between low-code and AI assistance.
     *   *Metamorphic Differentiation:* Strong emphasis on verifiable ethics, security, and formal methods, often lacking in these platforms. **The structured, automated workflow from Phase 1.6 provides the necessary framework to integrate and enforce these advanced considerations consistently and autonomously.**
     *   *Intensity:* Moderate but Increasing Rapidly.
-    *   **Roadmap Link:** Underscores the need to showcase verifiable ethics and security features, directly addressed in Phase 2 Iteration 1 (Security Integration) and Phase 2 Iteration 3 (Ethical Governance).
+    *   **Roadmap Link:** Underscores the need to showcase verifiable ethics and security features, directly addressed in Phase 1.7 (Resilient Workflow & Automated Remediation - includes security integration) and Phase 2 Iteration 3 (Ethical Governance).

 ### 3. MLOps/DevOps with AI Integration